-The expression of interest will be made online and guidance will be given to support this.
+The expression of interest will be made online via the student portal and guidance will be given to support this.

 It is very important that you provide any information you have in regards to your reasons, possibly a career choice (if known) and think seriously about your 'reserve' subjects.